timpvaughan/brithotels/wp-content/plugins/gdpr-cookie-compliance/readme.txt

 * Any customisation should be implemented by experienced developers only.

+### Flexible

+OUr cookie plugin is very flexible and especially useful in preparing your site for the following cookie law, data protection and privacy regulations:

+* **GDPR**: The General Data Protection Regulation (European Union)
+* **PIPEDA**: The Personal Information Protection and Electronic Documents Act (Canada)
+* **CCPA**: The California Consumer Privacy Act (California, United States)
+* **AAP**: Australia's Privacy Principles (Australia)
+* **LGPD**: The Brazilian General Data Protection Law (Brazil)
+* **DSGVO, CNIL, PECR, DPA** and other cookie law, data protection and privacy regulations

 ### About us

-[Moove Agency](https://www.mooveagency.com/)is a premium supplier of quality WordPress plugins, services and support.
-[Visit our site] (https://www.mooveagency.com/services/wordpress-development/) to learn more.
+[Moove Agency](https://www.mooveagency.com/) is a premium supplier of quality WordPress plugins, services and support.
+[Visit our site](https://www.mooveagency.com/wordpress-plugins/) to learn more.

 ### Disclaimer

 * THIS PLUGIN DOES NOT MAKE YOUR WEBSITE COMPLIANT.
-YOU ARE RESPONSIBLE FOR ENSURING THAT ALL GDPR REQUIREMENTS ARE MET ON YOUR WEBSITE.
+YOU ARE RESPONSIBLE FOR ENSURING THAT ALL COOKIE LAW REQUIREMENTS ARE MET ON YOUR WEBSITE.